-Format: LINE INPUT[;][<"prompt string">;]<string variable>
+Format: LINE INPUT(;)[<"prompt string">;]<string variable>

 - Purpose: To input an entire line (up to 254 characters) to a string variable, without the use of delimiters. - Remarks: The prompt string is a string literal that is printed at the terminal before input is accepted.
 A question mark is not printed unless it is part of the prompt string.
 All input from the end of the prompt to the carriage return is assigned to <string variable>.
+However, if a line feed/carriage return sequence (this order only) is encountered, both characters are echoed; but the carriage return is ignored, the line feed is put into STRING variable>, and data input continues.